rgwch/no-bling-blog/readme.md

 ```

+#### Reference to news articles

+Metadata of articles found on news sites can be embedded with: [[https://some.news.site.somewhere/hot/article.html]].
+No-Bling-Blog will read json-ld and openGraph metadata such as title, author, image, teaser fom such a page and provide these information as link to the original article in the post (using the partial `reference.html`).

+#### Export and import

+It is possible to export a post with all its metadata, and to import such an exported post into the same or another instance of NoBlingBlog. yoi need to be an editor or an admin to export and import posts.

+* Cllick the "export" button to download a gzipped file
+* Create a new Post and use the "upload" button to import a file previously created by export.

 ## Design

-You can, of course, customize the design of NoBlingBlog.
+You can (and should), of course, customize the design of NoBlingBlog for your own needs.
 But you must do so in the source files.
 There's no bling-bling method...
 So:

 * Make a fork of this repository